nextflow-io/training/docs/advanced/operators.md

 # Operator Tour

 In this chapter, we take a curated tour of the Nextflow operators.
 Commonly used and well understood operators are not covered here - only those that we've seen could use more attention or those where the usage could be more elaborate.

-These modest set of operators have been chosen to illustrate tangential concepts and Nextflow features.
+These set of operators have been chosen to illustrate tangential concepts and Nextflow features.

 ## `map`